 Footpaths and cycleways are mainly provided and serviced by Strathfield Council.
 Strathfield has extensive local walkways though streets and parks as well as the Bay to Bay Cycleway, which passes through many different council areas.

 Strathfield is also known as the educational centre of the Inner West.
 There are a large number of well regarded public and private schools and a university which service all levels of education at all ages.
-Community information services are provided through local libraries, community and educational organisations.
-Strathfield has two public libraries at Homebush and High Street Strathfield, which provide access to books and digital materials, internet services as well as activities and meeting facilities.
+Community information services are provided through the local library service, community and educational organisations.
+Strathfield has a public library at Homebush, which provides access to books and digital materials, internet services as well as activities and meeting facilities.

 Business and retail

 Strathfield is an important location for business and has the highest amount of developed and undeveloped employment land in the Inner West.
 Over 20% of land is industrial and railway land.
-In the 2009-2010 year, it was estimated that there were nearly 20,000 jobs across industries in the Strathfield LGA as well as over 4,300 businesses.
-During 2009-2010 the estimated Gross Domestic Product (GDP) of Strathfield LGA was over $3000 million and the largest industries include manufacturing, electricity gas, water and waste services, wholesale trade, retail trade, transport, postal and warehousing and education and training.
+In the 2019 year, it was estimated that over 29,000 jobs were across industries in the Strathfield LGA as well as over 6,600 businesses.
+In 2019, the estimated Gross Domestic Product (GDP) of Strathfield LGA was an estimated $4.28 billion and the largest industries include transport, postal and warehousing, retail trade, wholesale trade, construction, education and training.

 Parks and recreation

 Strathfield is also known for its many parks, open spaces and recreational facilities.
-9% of Strathfield’s land is dedicated to parks and open space.
-Strathfield has more parks per capita than any other Council area in the Inner West, ranging from the major parks such as Strathfield Park, Airey Park and Mason Parks to small neighbourhood parks and open spaces.
+Strathfield’s parks range from major parks such as Strathfield Park, Hudson District Park, Airey Park and Mason Park to smaller local parks and reserves.
 The Bay to Bay walk and cycleway connects Strathfield from south to north along the Cooks River and Powells Creek.